Rockets Twitter account back online minus 1M followers

 — Ted Cruz (@tedcruz) May 20, 2019

-The NBA team’s follower count was down to 1.91 million Thursday when the feed was back live.

-According to the Chronicle, when Twitter accounts are suspended, it can take up to 24 hours for the account’s profile to reflect the correct number of followers.
+When an account is suspended, it can take up to 24 hours for the account’s profile to reflect the correct number of followers, a Twitter spokesperson said via email.
+Twitter confirmed to Omnisport on Friday morning that all of the Rockets’ 2.8 million followers were back.

 For Texas-centric comparison, the Spurs have 3.42 million followers, and the Mavericks have 1.57 million followers.
 The Lakers have the most followers among NBA teams with 7.6 million.

-The Twitter accounts for college football programs at Baylor, Iowa, Iowa State, Auburn and Rutgers also were suspended and it appeared that as of mid-day Thursday none was back online.
+The Twitter accounts for college football programs at Baylor, Iowa, Iowa State, Auburn and Rutgers also were suspended.

 Twitter’s copyright policy reads, in part, “Twitter will respond to reports of alleged copyright infringement, such as allegations concerning the unauthorized use of a copyrighted image as a profile or header photo, allegations concerning the unauthorized use of a copyrighted video or image uploaded through our media hosting services, or Tweets containing links to allegedly infringing materials.”